A slave will not be instructed by words alone; for though he understands, there will be no response.

 The text does not list motivators, but we can learn about God’s triple reward package from Proverbs 22:4.

-Of course not every worker is the same.
-Employers must select workers carefully.
-Some employees are more teachable and dedicated than others but there’s another tool that can be used: Profit sharing and shared corporate ownership.
-We find a good example of this in the corporate world with Canada’s West-jet Airline.
-It is union-free and encourages its employees to become shareholders.
-God also uses this method!
+Of course, not every worker is the same.
+Employers must carefully select their employees.
+Some are more teachable and dedicated than others.
+But there is another tool to use: profit sharing and shared corporate ownership.
+We saw a good example of this with Canada’s West-jet Airline: while it was union-free and encouraged employee share-holding, it was renowned for cheerful service.
+Once it became unionized, all the cheer went out of their service.
+Share ownership works; God also uses it!

 Shared Ownership

-When mere mortals become joint heirs with Christ, in effect they cease to be mere slaves/servants, but become brothers with Christ, that is, sons (children) of God, rather than just creatures of God made in His image.
-In other words, a son responds differently than a slave, since the son has a vested interest.
+When we mere mortals become joint heirs with Christ, we cease to be mere slaves or servants, and become brothers and sisters with Christ.
+We become children of our Father God, rather than just creatures, made in His image.
+We heirs respond differently than slaves, since we have a vested interest in His Kingdom.
 Note how Jesus described the difference between the work of an owner and an employee.

 Our Maker, Saviour, and Friend

-When a wolf attacks, the hired hand flees, but the owner faces the risk and defends the sheep.
-Jesus called Himself the good shepherd who always protects His sheep even if it cost Him His life.
-It did (John 10:12-18).
+When a wolf attacks, the hired hand flees, but the owner accepts the risk and defends the sheep.
+Jesus called Himself the Good Shepherd, who protects His flock, even at the cost of His life.
+And it did cost Him (John 10:12-18).

-This should make the followers of Jesus feel cherished and inspired to work with all fervor for a Master who motivates, no not His servants but his friends (John 15:15) with joint ownership (Romans 8:17) in an everlasting, indestructible kingdom (Hebrews 12:28).
+The followers of Jesus should feel cherished and inspired to work with all their fervor for a Master who embraces us, not as slaves, but as friends (John 15:15) with joint ownership (Romans 8:17) in an everlasting, indestructible kingdom (Hebrews 12:28).

 - Memorize the text in your favourite Bible translation and think about it often.